IBMStreams/streamsx.nlp/samples/python/LinearClassificationSplPy/README.md

 `./output/bin/standalone`

-## Building the sample project for Streaming Analytics service on Bluemix

-The sample input and training files needs to be located in the Application Bundle file.
-To build this toolkit sample for Streaming Analytics service on Bluemix, run the following command in this directory:

-`make bluemix`

-## Run the sample project in Streaming Analytics service on Bluemix
+## Run the sample project in Streaming Analytics service on IBM Cloud

 In the Streaming Analytics service, click LAUNCH to open the Streams Console, where you can submit and manage your jobs.
 Upload the application bundle file ./output/myapplication.Main.sab from your file system.